EnterpriseDB/pg_failover_slots/README.md

 The slots are not synchronized to the standby immediately, because of consistency reasons.
-The standby can be too behind logical slots, or too ahead of logical slots on primary when the pg_failover_slots extension is activated, so the extension does verification and only synchronizes slots when it's actually safe.
+The standby can be too behind logical slots, or too ahead of logical slots on primary when the pg_failover_slots module is activated, so the module does verification and only synchronizes slots when it's actually safe.

 This, however brings a need to verify that the slots are synchronized and that the standby is actually ready to be a failover target with consistent logical decoding for all slots.
-This only needs to be done initially, once the slots are synchronized the first time, they will always be consistent as long as the extension is active in the cluster.
+This only needs to be done initially, once the slots are synchronized the first time, they will always be consistent as long as the module is active in the cluster.

 The check for whether slots are fully synchronized with primary is relatively simple.
 The slots just need to be present in `pg_replication_slots` view on